-- a.
-How and why does bell hooks use the term feminist movement differently? - b.
+a.
+What is Bennett's point?
+How does bell hooks use the term feminist movement uniquely? b.
 In this final portfolio entry, consider what you have learned about medieval women: What article did you most enjoy?
 What historic personality most touched or surprised you?
 What lessons have you learned by thinking about our present time through the lens of the past?